 Fair Lending Initiative

 What is fair lending?
 How can you be vigilant about ending housing discrimination in your community?
-Housing Action Illinois is partnering with organizations across Illinois to bring fair lending workshops to housing counselors, municipalities, community based organizations, and public housing authorities.
+Housing Action Illinois is partnering with Associated Bank, HOPE Fair Housing, and organizations across Illinois to bring fair lending workshops to housing counselors, municipalities, community based organizations, and public housing authorities.
 We discuss the history and definition of fair housing and fair lending, dig into implicit biases, and explore best practices for counselors, municipalities, and community members.
 We talk about how fair lending impacts your community and what you can do about it.

 At the moment, these are the workshops we have scheduled for 2017.
 If you plan to attend any of these workshops, please click the appropriate link to register.